 Please note that fees apply for extensions of time.

 The deferment period will vary depending on the reason.

 If deferment is granted due to a pending conflicting trade mark or a conflicting trade mark with ‘expired - renewal possible’ status the deferment will end when the status of that trade mark changes.

-If deferment is granted because you are seeking to establish honest concurrent use or other circumstances the application will be deferred to six months.
+If deferment is granted because you are seeking to establish honest concurrent use or other circumstances the application will be deferred for six months.

 When deferment ends the new acceptance date will automatically be calculated.
 At the end of the deferment period, a notice of termination of deferment will be issued.
 This notice will indicate the new acceptance due date.
 This is calculated from the amount of time left at the date the request was filed.